- Pleasant ride

 features & specs

-The 2015 Kia Cadenza feels quick and responsive relative to other large front-drive four-doors; it's not a true sport sedan by any stretch.
+The Cadenza feels quick and responsive relative to other large front-drive four-doors, but it's not a true sport sedan by any stretch.
 Power is provided by a 3.3-liter V-6, making 293 horsepower and 255 pound-feet.
-The V-6 doesn't make all that much torque at the low end of the rev band, which means that stepping away from a standing start, or up a steep hill, feels a bit more sluggish than you'd guess from its power output—until the revs build, and then you rocket ahead.
+The V-6 doesn't make all that much torque at the low end of the rev band, which means that stepping away from a standing start, or up a steep hill, it feels a bit more sluggish than you'd guess from its power output—until the revs build, and then you rocket ahead.
 Steering lacks road feel and requires a lot of small corrections to stay on course on the highway.
-When driven at anything but a sport-sedan pace, this is a car that feels confident on the back roads yet maneuverable in town.
+Still, when driven at anything but a sport-sedan pace, this is a car that feels confident on the back roads yet maneuverable in town.

 The Cadenza has top-notch interior comfort, without those boat-like old-fashioned big-car motions.
 It's also luxury-car quiet inside.
 Get the Luxury Package and you'll have ventilated front seats, heated rear seats, and even an extendable driver's thigh bolster—something rare in this class of cars and something that will be appreciated by tall drivers.
 In back, the available panoramic roof really limits headroom, though.

-Once you're in, this is a sedan, that won't let you down on the subtle details.
+Once you're in, this is a sedan that doesn't disappoint in the subtle details.
 The Cadenza is a very quiet-riding sedan, with almost no wind noise, and very little road noise, at highway speeds.
 Materials, and the leather upholstery, are very impressive throughout the cabin.

-Based on the Hyundai Azera, the Cadenza blazes its own trail stylistically.
+It's based on the Hyundai Azera, but the Kia Cadenza strikes out on its own styling trail.
 The interior and exterior are different enough that you wouldn't suspect anything underneath is shared.

-The Cadenza's side profile is arguably more interesting to look at than many other large sedans; the proportions are sporty, with the long hood and short rear making it appear to be rear-drive, unlike many of its front-drive couch-on-wheels competitors.
+With an athletic stance, great proportions, and clean stretches of uninterrupted sheet metal, the Cadenza looks more like a sport sedan than it really is.
+There are hints of European influences without devolving into a set of derivative cues.
+The proportions are sporty, with the long hood and short rear making it appear to be rear-drive, unlike many of its front-drive, couch-on-wheels competitors.
 The rather blunt nose, combined with available HID headlamps and LED running lamps, and the quite long, nicely contoured hood, give it an overt look in front.
 The sides feature a subtle crease that wraps directs the eye to the taillights.
+The Cadenza's side profile is arguably more interesting to look at than many other large sedans.

-The 2015 Kia Cadenza is relatively quick and responsive for a car its size.
-That said, those who want something verging on a sport sedan are going to find that the Cadenza is missing some of the fine athletic nuance that can make a large, front-wheel-drive sedan rewarding to drive, and much of that is a matter of steering and handling.
+The Kia Cadenza is relatively quick and responsive for a car its size.
+But if you're looking for something more flavorful—something more in the sporty realm—the Cadenza isn't quite on target.
+It's always calm and collected, but it pointedly steers clear of some of the fine athletic nuance that can make a large, front-wheel-drive sedan rewarding to drive.
+Much of that comes down to its relaxed steering and handling.